Riley's Lock

 The lock, lock house, and aqueduct attached to the lock were built in the early 1830s.
 Construction of Aqueduct 1 and other aqueducts further upriver took longer than other downriver portions of the canal, causing the first phase of canal operation to be between Georgetown and Lock 23.
-Construction of the entire canal was completed in 1850, and connected Cumberland in Western Maryland with Georgetown on the Potomac River.
-The canal was necessary because portions of the Potomac River upstream from Georgetown were not navigable.
+Completed in 1850, the canal connected Georgetown to Cumberland in Western Maryland by bypassing non-navigable portions of the Potomac River.

 Today, Riley's Lock is part of Chesapeake and Ohio Canal National Historical Park.
 The site is the only place on the canal that has a lift lock connected to an aqueduct.
 Picnic tables, restrooms, parking, and a canoe ramp are on site.
 Ruins of the Seneca Stone Cutting Mill are less than 0.25 mi away.
 The lock and surrounding area are known as excellent places for bird watching, and the 40-acre (16 ha) Dierssen Waterfowl Sanctuary is about 2 mi away.